Fear of jailing the innocent: Waitangi Tribunal claim hovers over bill to overhaul rape trials - NZ Herald

 A spokesman for Jackson said the minister declined to comment, deferring to Justice Minister Kris Faafoi.

-In a statement, Faafoi said the bill would improve the bill was meant to reduce the trauma of the court process for complainant6s rather than convict more people - though the Ministry of Justice estimated it would likely lead to an extra eight to 20 prison sentences a year.
+In a statement, Faafoi said the bill would improve the bill was meant to reduce the trauma of the court process for complainants rather than convict more people - though the Ministry of Justice estimated it would likely lead to an extra eight to 20 prison sentences a year.

 "Māori are also disproportionately victims of sexual violence and are estimated to report it even less frequently than New Zealand's already very low rates of reported sexual violence," he said.